P.J. Fleck leaving Western Michigan to coach Minnesota

-MINNEAPOLIS (AP) -- P.J.
-Fleck is leaving Western Michigan and heading to Minnesota to coach a football team reeling from a threatened boycott of a bowl game and the handling of a sexual assault investigation.
+MINNEAPOLIS (AP) -- Rocked by a threatened player boycott of a bowl game over the handling of a sexual assault investigation and struggling with lagging attendance at its shiny stadium, the Minnesota football program badly needed of an injection of energy and optimism.

-Both schools announced the move Friday.
-Minnesota athletic director Mark Coyle cited Fleck's ''infectious energy and passion'' and work building ''a unique, positive culture'' at Western Michigan.
-Fleck is to be introduced at an afternoon news conference at Minnesota.
+Minnesota hired Fleck on Friday, hoping that ''Row the boat'' mantra that worked wonders at Western Michigan can unite a deeply fractured program.

-The hiring comes three days after Coyle fired Tracy Claeys following a standoff between the team's players and the administration over the suspension of 10 players in connection with the sex assault allegations.
+''I'm not here to change the tradition,'' Fleck said at his introductory news conference. ''I am here to change the culture.''

-Coyle promised to quickly find a replacement for Claeys despite this being late in college football's hiring season.
-He needs a coach to plunge into recruiting and address the deep divisions between the players that remain and the school's administration.
-Coyle and President Eric Kaler flew to Chicago on Wednesday for meetings.
-The two sides reached an agreement two days later.
+The hiring comes three days after athletic director Mark Coyle fired Tracy Claeys following a standoff between players and the administration over the suspension of 10 players in connection with the assault allegations.
+Coyle turned to the breathlessly upbeat Fleck to help bridge the divisions that remain between the team and school leaders.

-Now Fleck has little time to waste in beginning to repair a fractured program.
+''The thing that jumps out to me is his authentic energy and his passion,'' Coyle said. ''I think that excites people.
+And obviously we want to attract fans back.''

-Players threatened last month to boycott the Holiday Bowl after expressing reservations about the university's investigation that led to the suspension of their teammates.
+Fleck said he had not had much time in the last 48 fast-moving hours to look into the complex issue, but said he was not going to let the past difficulties get in the way of his mission to build the Golden Gophers into a championship-caliber team.
+He promised that his players will wear collared shirts to class every day,

-Some were accused of pressuring a woman into sex during a party after the team's season-opening win over Oregon State.
-Many of those players continue to be upset with Coyle and Kaler for how the situation was handled.
-Coyle said federal privacy laws prevented him from communicating more with a confused team.
+Players threatened last month to boycott the Holiday Bowl after expressing reservations about a university investigation that led to the suspensions.
+Some suspended players were accused of pressuring a woman into sex during a party after the team's season-opening win over Oregon State.
+Prosecutors twice declined to file charges, but the school's investigation found that 10 players violated its conduct code and could face punishments up to and including expulsion.
+The appeals process is still pending.

-That issue isn't going away soon, with appeals hearings for the 10 players expected to be held this month.
+Many players remain upset with Coyle and school President Eric Kaler for how the situation was handled.
+Coyle said federal privacy laws prevented him from communicating more with a confused team, but the issue has not gone away after the Gophers posted a 9-4 record and a win over Washington State in the bowl game.

 ''I get they're upset.
 I get they're frustrated.
 I understand that,'' Coyle said on Tuesday. ''It's our job to find a leader who will take this program forward and unite all of them in one direction, one goal.''